ruggeri/tech-notes/ai/foundations-of-deep-learning.md

   techniques, and they do poorly at generalization, apparently.
 * But they appear to be good at dimensionality reduction and image denoising.
+* They did succeed to take a 28x28 image and compress it to 32 float32s.
+It's kinda impressive actually.
+* To do denoising, they train on the noisy images.
+I guess the idea is that the network says: I don't know how to capture this noise, but I can capture the signal.
+* As an example we did an autoencoder on MNIST with a *ton* of Gaussian noise added.
+* A motivation for autoencoders: this is an unsupervised method, and we want to be able to learn in a world that has tons and tons of unlabeled data.
+Autoencoders are learning a representation of the data, based only on their desire to "simplify" their understanding of the data.
+But I guess a question is: how will we leverage this understanding to do tasks?
+    * Say we have a semi-supervised setting: some data is labeled, but the vast majority is not.
+    * So we use the unlabeled data to learn a representation.
+    * We then try to learn a model for the labels using this representation.
+    * Our hope is that the learned representation accurately summarizes those features which are important for the task.
+    * That way, maybe we only need to use a small number of parameters for the supervised task (it's okay to use more parameters to transform the input to the representation; we have lots of data for that task).
+    * Also, hopefully this allows for good generalization from the labeled data to the larger dataset.
+    * This kind of semi-supervised learning is how the brain works.
+Geoff Hinton has said that there isn't enough supervised labels that you can collect over a lifetime.
+The only place to get enough usable data is from the input itself.
+* Sriraj talks about variational autoencoders.
+* I think the basic idea is this:
+    * Your autoencoder is supposed to be reducing the dimensionality of the data.
+    * One way to reduce the capacity is to reduce the number of units.
+    * You can also perform regularization.
+    * An alternative to regularization is to use a prior (regularization is often *equivalent* to some kind of prior).
+* Here is the idea.
+    * You want a simple model with which you can understand `x`.
+That means "reducing" `x` to a lower-dimensional latent space `z`.
+    * Now, you know that your model won't be perfect, and won't be able to understand all the factors that cause `x` to take on its value.
+So the `x`s will look sort of random to any model that we come up with, because we have limited understanding.
+But a pretty good model should have `P(X | Z=z)` have low entropy.
+Otherwise, your `z` isn't telling you much about `X`!
+    * To be useful, you need to be able to map observed `x`s to the latent space.
+That involves computing `P(Z | X=x)`.
+Again, if this has high entropy, then we won't have any idea what the true value of `Z` might be, and our latent representation is useless.
+* We will use neural networks to compute these distributions.
+    * The *encoder* will take an `x` sample and spit out the parameters of the conditional distribution of `Z`.
+    * The *decoder* will take a `z` sample and spit out the parameters of a conditional distribution of `X`.
+* Now, if we did a maximum likelihood thing, then the system might try to do this: learn an encoder that makes `P(Z | X=x)` be *super specific*, so that `z` is predicted extremely strongly by `x`.
+Then, make the decoder super sensitive to `z`, so that it produces just the right output.
+    * Granted, we should be able to limit this somewhat by limiting the capacity of our model, which means using a small neural network size.
+    * If you think about it, I believe this is what a standard autoencoder does.
+It maps a value to a *single exact latent representation*.
+* The variational autoencoder approach is going to try to use a Bayesian approach.
+It will adopt a prior on `Z`: a spherical normal distribution.
+    * This is probably a reasonable prior no matter the task, because even though the `P(X)` is not normally distributed, this presumably arises from the non-linearity of the network.
+    * In other words, perhaps this is saying "All fundamental, Platonic qualities are normally distributed, and any non-normal quantities in the universe arise from non-linear systems."
+    * That might be a reasonable amnd resilient basis for most learning.
+* In the VAE literature, the encoder is sometimes called the inference *network* and the decoder is called the *generative network*.
+* One thing that feels weird: the prior is on the distribution of the latent values: not the parameters of the networks!
+* I believe the reason they call this *variational* is because the encoder and decoder functions have been chosen from a family of distributions (defined by the possible settings of the neural networks).
+SGD is finding the best approximation it can amongst this family.